PG-8/ansa-scraper/README.md

 - 31/5/2020 at 11:15 -> Un morto a Indianapolis, Il coprifuoco in 25 città
 - 31/5/2020 at 11:30 -> Un morto a Indianapolis, Il coprifuoco in 25 città
 - 31/5/2020 at 11:45 -> Un agente pugnalato al collo, A Jacksonville, è ricoverato
+- 31/5/2020 at 12:00 -> Un agente pugnalato al collo, A Jacksonville, è ricoverato
+- 31/5/2020 at 12:15 -> Un agente pugnalato al collo, A Jacksonville, è ricoverato
+- 31/5/2020 at 12:30 -> Un agente pugnalato al collo, A Jacksonville, è ricoverato
+- 31/5/2020 at 12:45 -> Un agente pugnalato al collo, A Jacksonville, è ricoverato
+- 31/5/2020 at 13:00 -> Un agente pugnalato al collo, A Jacksonville, è ricoverato
+- 31/5/2020 at 13:15 -> Un agente pugnalato al collo, A Jacksonville, è ricoverato
+- 31/5/2020 at 13:30 -> Un agente pugnalato al collo, A Jacksonville, è ricoverato
+- 31/5/2020 at 13:45 -> Grecia apre anche all'Italia ma test dalle zone 'a rischio'